jkonglab/DigitalPathology/README.md

 (Due to a foolish scipy bug, you may need to run `pip install numpy` before running pip install -r requirements.txt)

     pip install -r requirements.txt

+# Confirming Functionality

+## Start up sidekiq and the server

+    sudo /usr/local/rvm/gems/ruby-2.5.1/wrappers/bundle exec passenger-config restart
+    bundle exec sidekiqctl stop tmp/sidekiq.pid
+    bundle exec sidekiq -d -L log/sidekiq.log -C config/sidekiq.yml -e production

+## Create a user
+1.)
+Go to your URL, whether that's a production URL like dp.gsu.edu or localhost:80, and sign up a new user.
+2.)
+The app will send a confirmation email to the email that you signed up with.
+3.)
+Click the confirmation link to confirm the account.
+Please note that the link will default to https://dp.gsu.edu, so if you are signing up a localhost account, simply change the url from http://dp.gsu.edu to localhost:80.

+## Make that user an admin
+Open up your terminal and cd into your imageviewer folder.
+Then run `RAILS_ENV=production bundle exec rails c` Inside the interactive rails session, run the following lines:

+    a = User.first
+    a.admin = 10
+    a.save

+## Log in and upload a new image
+1.)
+Log in with the account you just made
+2.)
+Navigate to /sidekiq and confirm that you can access this page.
+If you can't, something bad happened in the admin stage above, and you should retry that
+3.)
+Create a new project and upload an image.
+4.)
+After the image is uploaded, a job should appear in the sidekiq monitoring page /sidekiq.
+Make sure it runs successfully.

+## Troubleshooting a broken upload
+1.)
+If you are on a local machine, do you have LOCAL_PROCESSING=true in your .env file?
+2.)
+Restart sidekiq and the app server using the following commands

+To restart Sidekiq:

+    bundle exec sidekiqctl stop tmp/sidekiq.pid
+    bundle exec sidekiq -d -L log/sidekiq.log -C config/sidekiq.yml -e production

+To restart the server:

+    sudo /usr/local/rvm/gems/ruby-2.5.1/wrappers/bundle exec passenger stop
+    sudo /usr/local/rvm/gems/ruby-2.5.1/wrappers/bundle exec passenger start